gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/ActionTimer.md

 <div class="note">
 <p><strong>Note!</strong></p>
-<p>Currently, there are limits to the action timer template as below. </p>
+<p>Currently, there are limits to the ActionTimer template as below.</p>
 <ul>
   <li>With the voice command, the user can only request to add an action timer or to check the list.</li>
   <li>In order to modify or delete an action timer, the user should use the Clova app.</li>